OpenBB-finance/OpenBB/website/content/sdk/reference/forex/get_currency_list.md

 ---
 title: get_currency_list
-description: Documentation page for the get_currency_list function which loads currency codes from a local file in the OpenBB finance platform.
+description: "Documentation page for the get_currency_list function which loads currency" codes from a local file in the OpenBB finance platform.
 keywords:
 - get_currency_list function